This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Make the marinade by mixing the first six ingredients in a small bowl until well combined.
+- Make the marinade by mixing the first eight ingredients in a small bowl until well combined.
 Pour the marinade into a resealable 1-gallon ziplock bag and add the meat, squeeze out excess air, and seal the bag well.
 Turn the bag over a few times to distribute the marinade evenly over the meat.
 Place the bag in a bowl in case it leaks and marinate in the refrigerator for 4 hours minimum, ideally 24 hours, turning periodically.

 - Heat the grill to high.
 In a medium bowl, toss the veggies with the 2 tablespoons of olive oil and season them with salt (1 teaspoon) and pepper (½ teaspoon).